Well-clipped cones under finite quotients and applications to the cone conjecture: Well-clipped, neatly clipped, perfectly clipped cones

 We can now prove Proposition \ref{prop-characterize-RPFD}.

 \begin{proof}[Proof of Proposition \ref{prop-characterize-RPFD}] By Remark \ref{rem-perfneat}, Item (i) implies Item (ii).
 By Lemma \ref{lem-AMRTstyle}, Item (ii) implies Item (iii).

 We now assume Item (iii) and prove Item (i).
-By the work of Vinberg on reduction theory and Siegel sets, and by \cite[Chapter II, Theorem 4.1]{AMRT} and \cite[Proposition 4.2]{Loo14}, there is a rational polyhedral fundamental domain for the action of the arithmetic group $\Aut(\mathcal{A},V_{\Z})$ on the cone $\mathcal{A}^+$.
-Thus and by \cite[Proposition 4.6]{Loo14}, the cone $\mathcal{C}$ is perfectly clipped if and only if there also is a rational polyhedral fundamental domain for the action of the group
+By Item (iii), there is a rational polyhedral fundamental domain $\Pi$ for the action of $\Aut(\mathcal{C}^{\circ},\mathcal{A},V_{\Z})$ on $\mathcal{C}^+$, thus by Corollary \ref{cor-Cfunddom}, $\Pi$ also is a rational polyhedral fundamental domain for the action of the group